Sorting algorithm: Radix sort

 Radix sort is an algorithm that sorts numbers by processing individual digits. n numbers consisting of k digits each are sorted in O(n · k) time.
 Radix sort can process digits of each number either starting from the least significant digit (LSD) or starting from the most significant digit (MSD).
 The LSD algorithm first sorts the list by the least significant digit while preserving their relative order using a stable sort.
 Then it sorts them by the next digit, and so on from the least significant to the most significant, ending up with a sorted list.
 While the LSD radix sort requires the use of a stable sort, the MSD radix sort algorithm does not (unless stable sorting is desired).
 In-place MSD radix sort is not stable.
 It is common for the counting sort algorithm to be used internally by the radix sort.
 A hybrid sorting approach, such as using insertion sort for small bins, improves performance of radix sort significantly.

+Table of running times of popular algorithms

+In Algorithms and Data Structures Niklaus Wirth gives a comparison of the running time of several of the popular algorithms on the Lilith computer.